Is BridgeU GDPR compliant?

 We use a variety of carefully selected third parties to fulfil essential activities (e.g. processing data, storing data, and analysing data).
 We only use third parties that also comply with the GDPR.
-We only transfer personal data to a third party that stores data in the EEA, or in a country determined by the EU to provide adequate protection of personal data, or, in certain cases and only for schools based in China, to China.
+We only transfer personal data to a third party that stores data in the EEA, or in a country determined by the EU to provide adequate protection of personal data, or to the US, or, in certain cases and only for schools based in China, to China.

 Some of the main third party services that we may use are:

 - ManageBac (if a school has an existing account there)

 - iSAMS (if a school has an existing account there)

 - Parchment (if document sending is enabled and used)